btnguyen2k/gocosmos/SQL.md

 #### CREATE DATABASE

-Summary: this statement is used to create a new database.
+Summary: create a new database.

 Syntax: `CREATE DATABASE [IF NOT EXISTS] <db-name> [WITH RU|MAXRU=<ru>]`.